kbwestfall/automating-nickel-1m/README.md

 Site: University of California Observatories, Santa Cruz, California
 Mentors: Kyle Westfall, Will Deich

-Automating Calibration Procedures for the Nickel 1-m Telescope at Lick Observatory
+Automating Observing Procedures for the Nickel 1-m Telescope at Lick Observatory

-The Nickel 1-m Telescope at Lick Observatory atop Mount Hamilton is actively used for a variety of astronomical research by faculty, students, and staff both within and outside of the University of California Observatories.
-At the start of each observation session, astronomers must perform a set of calibration and startup procedures such as bias frames, sky flats, pointing, and focusing.
-These procedures ensure that the telescope can capture clear images with meaningful detail.
-Currently, these procedures are inefficient and require significant manual input from the astronomer leaving considerable room for human error.
-The objective of this project is to maximize the telescope’s observing time by first automating and improving the efficiency of the focusing process.
-Using image analysis tools, a focus star will be selected and imaged at a range of different focus values.
-The quality of the focus will then be assessed by measuring specific attributes of the star in each image.
-Using the information obtained from the quality of the focus at the various focus values, we can then calculate an optimal focus value for that night’s observations.
-If time permits, optimization of the other startup procedures will also be pursued.
+Lick Observatory’s Nickel 1-m Telescope, located atop Mount Hamilton, is utilized by a wide variety of observers, including faculty, staff, and students both within and outside of the University of California Observatories.
+At the beginning of each observation session, observers must perform a set of startup and calibration procedures.
+These include focusing, adjusting the telescope’s pointing, and collecting bias frames and sky flats.
+Currently, the focusing process is inefficient, requiring observers to select a focus star and manually image it at a range of different focus values.
+This is a process that takes approximately 10 minutes and must be repeated multiple times per night, making it a tedious and error-prone task.
+This project aims to address this inefficiency by automating the focusing process using Python scripting.
+The Keck Task Library (KTL) API will be used for communication with the Nickel 1-m Telescope and manipulation of its instruments.
+The automation system will select and slew to the nearest known focus star based on the Nickel’s current position, and take a series of exposures of the star at a range of focus values.
+After each exposure, the quality of the focus is assessed by measuring the full width at half maximum (FWHM) of the star at each focus value.
+Based on the collected measurements, a curve is fit to the data to determine the optimal focus value.
+This should significantly reduce telescope downtime spent on focusing by up to 90% and improve scientific return on data by standardizing the image quality.